- Show the direct number if the mobile is empty.

-Example #1 - How to show the direct number if mobile is empty
+Example #1 - How to show the direct number if the mobile is empty

-You preview the results of the condition in Preview tab of your signature.
+You preview the condition results in the Preview tab of your signature.

 Alexander Beck has Mobile field content and his email signature incl. his cell no.:

-Ann AppleSeed has no Mobile content and instead, her email signature show her direct no.:
+Ann Appleseed has no Mobile content, and instead, her email signature shows her direct no.:

 Example #2 - How to create dynamic sign off

-Let's say that you would like to allow end users to maintain their own sign-off and if they don't, they will get the company standard.
+Let's say that you would like to allow end-users to maintain their sign-off; if they don't, they will get the company standard.

-Now users can update their own email signature sign off in the Xink App and if they don't, they will get the company default.
-When an end user requests a specific sign off, you don't have to create a new template to meet that request.
-And you don't have to streamline everyone to use one specific sign off.
+Now users can update their email signature sign-off in the Xink add-in, and if they don't, they will get the company default.
+When an end-user requests a specific sign-off, you don't have to create a new template to meet that request.
+And you don't have to streamline everyone to use one specific sign-off.

-Example #3 - How to create dynamic LinkedIn
+Example #3 - How to create a dynamic LinkedIn

-Here's an easy way to allow end users to update and maintain their own LinkedIn using 'My Contact Details' in the Xink clients.
-You can also update in Employees if you prefer no user interaction.
+Here's an easy way to allow end-users to update and maintain their LinkedIn using 'My Contact Details' in the Xink add-in.
+You can also update Employees if you prefer no user interaction.

-In this example the link is www.linkedin.com/company/xink/ if ((LinkedIn)) field is empty.
+In this example, the link is www.linkedin.com/company/xink/ if the ((LinkedIn)) field is empty.

-If user link is updated, then that link is used.
+If the user link is updated, then that link is used.

-When you made the field editable, then the end user can update in their Xink client by clicking 'My Contact Details':
+When you make the field editable, then the end-user can update in their Xink add-in by clicking 'My Contact Details':